D3SOX/microg-play-store-workarounds/README.md

 }
 ```

-`PLAY_RECOGNIZED` and `LICENSED` are app/account results. `MEETS_DEVICE_INTEGRITY` is the device verdict.
-Do not treat them as the same check.
+`PLAY_RECOGNIZED` and `LICENSED` describe the app and account. `MEETS_DEVICE_INTEGRITY` describes the device.
+They are separate checks.

 ## Recommended setup order

 ### 1. Start with a working microG ROM

-Get microG itself working first: device registration, cloud messaging, signature spoofing support where required by the ROM, and normal app operation.
+Get microG working before changing Integrity or Play Store components.
+Verify device registration, cloud messaging, signature spoofing support where the ROM requires it, and normal app operation.

-Do not debug a broken microG installation and Play Integrity at the same time.
+Do not debug microG and Play Integrity at the same time.

 ### 2. Install a current Zygisk implementation and root-hiding stack

-For APatch/KernelSU-style setups, use a current compatible Zygisk implementation such as ReZygisk or another implementation supported by the integrity module you are using.
+For APatch or KernelSU setups, use a current Zygisk implementation supported by your integrity module, such as ReZygisk.

-If you use Zygisk Assistant, follow its current upstream instructions for your root manager and enable the manager's unmount/exclude-modifications option for apps that should not see root/module mounts.
+If you use Zygisk Assistant, follow its current upstream instructions for your root manager.
+Enable the manager's unmount or exclude-modifications option for apps that should not see root or module mounts.

 ### 3. Install the Play Integrity attestation stack